 The new Chinese work visa requirements state that to teach English in China, applicants must:

-- Hold a passport from UK, Ireland, USA, Canada, Australia or New Zealand
+- Hold a passport from UK, Ireland, USA, Canada, Australia, New Zealand or South Africa

 - Hold a Bachelor’s degree by beginning of placement

 - Complete a 120-hour TEFL qualification

 Before being able to apply for a work visa, a foreigner must first receive a job offer and contract from a school.
 Once accepted, they must collect and send the following documents to the school to begin a work permit application:

 - Police background check

 The new system speeds up the work permit application process somewhat, however the new rules add an extra step to the already complicated Chinese work visa requirements and affect the eligibility of certain groups.

 Here we outline the most significant changes to the Chinese work visa requirements and what they mean for you: